Germany nationalises gas giant amid energy crisis

 At the start of this month, it halted supplies through the Nord Stream 1 pipeline, claiming repairs were needed - but later said supplies would not resume until sanctions were lifted.

-Uniper is the biggest buyer of Russian gas in Germany, and supplies the country with about 40% of its gas.
+Uniper is the biggest buyer of Russian gas in Germany.
 In recent months it has had to replace Russian supplies with alternatives from the open market, where prices have soared.

 Uniper's Finnish owner Fortum said the company has accumulated close to €8.5bn (£7.4bn) in gas-related losses "and cannot continue to fulfil its role as a critical provider of security of supply as a privately-owned company".